Adam-Weesner/CPSC-411-MiniGolf/README.md

 Adam Weesner

 ## Notes
-The required project form is name CPSC 411 - Project 3 Form.png (visable on the main directory).
+The required project form is named "CPSC 411 - Project 3 Form.png" (visable on the main directory).
 Enjoy!